 Each cohort of 48 participants will work with a team of three tutors.
 One of these tutors will also act as a cohort director.
 The three tutors will also be your workshop tutors and action learning set facilitators throughout the whole programme.
 Your tutor will be assigned to you at the start of the programme.

-Gillian Rooke is the Senior Operations Manager for Professional Development at the NHS Leadership Academy.
+Gillian Rooke is head of national programme delivery at the NHS Leadership Academy.

 Gill has over twenty years’ experience working in the health sector, initially in various policy roles within the Department of Health before moving into business management with the national Communicable Disease Surveillance Centre, managing ten regional units across England, Wales and Northern Ireland.
 After having her three children and completing a Masters in healthcare leadership, Gill moved into programme management at the Health Protection Agency (now part of Public Health England), leading on its national workforce development programme.